Call Today: 407-540-1551

 Lack of Lewd Intent

-The core of the offense of Lewd and Lascivious Conduct is a lewd or lascivious intent.
-As a result, it is a defense to the charge of Lewd and Lascivious Conduct if it can be shown there was no lewd or lascivious intent.
+A core element of the crime of Lewd or Lascivious Conduct is a lewd or lascivious intent.
+As a result, it is a defense to the charge of Lewd or Lascivious Conduct that there was no lewd or lascivious intent behind the questioned conduct.

 Prohibited Defenses to Lewd or Lascivious Conduct

-• The child lied about his or her age
+• The child lied about his or her age; or

-• There was a bona fide belief the child was old enough to consent.
+• There was a bona fide belief the child was old enough to consent to the Lewd or Lascivious Conduct.

 Contact Orlando Criminal Defense Attorney

-If you have been arrested or charged with Lewd and Lascivious Conduct in Central Florida or the greater Orlando area, please contact Sex Crimes Defense Lawyer today.
+If you have been arrested or charged with the crime of Lewd or Lascivious Conduct in Central Florida or the Greater Orlando area, contact Orlando Criminal Defense Lawyer today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.